Autumn Sonata

 Story & Plot Summary: Autumn Sonata

-Quick Plot Summary: Autumn Sonata is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1978, Autumn Sonata is a Drama film directed by Ingmar Bergman.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Ingrid Bergman.

 Story Breakdown